pharo-project/pharo-potentialEnhancementLogs/Spec.md

-# Here are some notes for the simplification of Spec
+ Here are some notes for the simplification of Spec

+#ifNotNil plague

+There are far too many tests checking for nil after a value is executed.
+This is because the valueHolder are not initialized correctly.
+For example in the ComposableModel>>initialize method below

+initialize

+	super initialize.

+	extentHolder := nil asValueHolder.
+	needRebuild := true asValueHolder.
+	keyStrokesForNextFocusHolder := { KMNoShortcut new } asValueHolder.
+	keyStrokesForPreviousFocusHolder := { KMNoShortcut new } asValueHolder.
+	additionalKeyBindings := Dictionary new.
+	announcer := Announcer new asValueHolder.
+	aboutText := nil asValueHolder.
+	windowIcon := nil asValueHolder.
+	window := nil asValueHolder.
+	askOkToClose := false asValueHolder.
+	titleHolder := self class title asValueHolder.

+# The case of borderWidth and borderColor:
 AbstractWidget>>borderWidth:

 AbstractWidget>>borderColor: